Communication

 COM 101 : Introduction to Communication and College Success

 Strategies and resources that promote college success are explored and applied to communication in this foundational course for communication majors.
 Students explore the fundamentals of human communication, especially the process of exchanging meaning.
 The course also examines aspects of communication including theory, interpersonal, nonverbal, mass media and organizational communication, and the impact of emerging technologies on communication.
 Students examine careers in the field, acquire technical competencies needed to be successful in communication, and conduct both academic and internet research.
-Prerequisite: ENG 101.
+Prerequisite: A passing score on the college's reading and writing placement tests, or concurrent enrollment in ENG 091 or ENG 092, or permission of the program chair.
 Three lecture hours per week.
 Gen. Ed.
 Competencies Met: Critical Thinking, Information Literacy, and Written Communication.

 Credits